learn-co-curriculum/react-hooks-tdd-project-guidelines/README.md

 ## Project Brief

 For this project, you'll be creating a React frontend application that uses the GitHub API to search and view data about users and their repositories.

+Make sure you follow a test-driven development process when building the application, and include both unit and integration tests for your components that validate the functionality described below.

-You must build features that complete the following **user stories**:
+You must build features that complete the following **user stories**.

 As a user, I can…